nerab/paradeiser/README.md

 * `at` is there and enabled
 * ...

-`pom doctur` also provides a hint on how to correct that situation.
+`pom doctor` also provides a hint on how to correct that situation.

 ### Location
 Recording the location of a pomodoro allows Paradeiser to compare the average count of successful and cancelled pomodori and the number of interruptions by location, so that a report can tell in which environment we get the most work done.